colinsheppard/time/README.md

 ## Format

+The time extension contains a set of rules and standards for parsing valid dates.

 ### Date Format

-The time primitive, loosely, adheres to the ISO 8601 standard for parsing and printing date-time objects, following the Java 8 STRICT format and 24 hour clock format.
+The time extension, loosely, adheres to the ISO 8601 standard for parsing and printing date-time objects, following the Java 8 STRICT format and 24 hour clock format.
 A typical format that applies for date-time objects is:

-** DateTime Formatter**
+**DateTime Formatter **

 ```
 MM/dd/YYYY HH:mm:ss.SSS
 ```

 which specifies that all 7 units (month,day,year,etc) will be available for parsing.
 With formatters, each unique character represents a unit of time for producing a valid date-time object.
 If a user-provided date string does not follow the parsing format or bounds, then an exception will be thrown.
-Throwing an exception helps prevent invalid input from interfering with model runs unnoticed.
 Along with the date-time format, there are two other formats that follow the Gregorian calendar.
 Date and Day formats do not require a time and only need their respective dates.

-**Date Formatter**
+**Date Formatter **
 ```
 MM/dd/YYYY
 ```
 For date formatters, the month, day, and year need to be specified to obtain a Date object.
 In this case, only 3 date units will be needed.
 In the case where invalid strings are provided, time:create and other operations will throw an exception.

-** Day Formatter**
+**Day Formatter **
 ```
 MM/dd
 ```